shubhamrasam/Online-Plant-Nursery-Application/README.md

 <h1>Online Plant Nursery Application</h1>

+Domain Description:
+An online nursery application is a platform that provides an online marketplace for buying plants and gardening supplies.
+It enables users to purchase a wide variety of plants, seeds, planter, and accessories for gardening from the convenience of their own home.

+The application typically has features that allow users to search for specific plants or products, browse through various categories of plants and products, and read detailed descriptions and reviews before making a purchase.
+Additionally, the application may offer personalized recommendations based on a user's past purchases or browsing history.

+Overall, an online nursery application provides a convenient and efficient way for individuals to pursue their passion for gardening and enhance their outdoor living spaces.

+There are 2 users in the system:
+1. Administrator
+2. Customer

 <h2>Rest Api for Online Plant Nursery Application</h2>
 <p>We have Developed the REST API for Online Plant Nursery Application.This Api performs All the basic CRUD operation of our Application with User validation at Ever Step </p>